AkagiNaoko/ETL-group/README.md

 Regular Expressions and Python Dictionary Methods: Used for data extraction and transformation

 ## Installation & Usage
 1. Clone the Repository
-2. Run the ETL Pipeline
+2. Run the jupyter notebook file "ETL_Mini_Project_JRan_AGorvie.ipynb", to get the 4 CSV files(which are already in the Resources folder)
+3. Run PostgreSQL, build a database named 'crowdfunding_db'
+4. Run the schema file "crowdfunding_db_schema.sql" to build the tables.
+5. Import CSV files.